Queta Lavat

-(born February 23, 1929), known professionally as Queta Lavat, is a Mexican actress.
-She is the sister of actor Jorge Lavat and voice actor José Lavat, and mother of Mexican sports anchor Pablo Carrillo.
-She is best known for her roles in Las tandas del principal, Cruz de amor and Clase 406.
+Enriqueta Margarita Lavat Bayona (23 February 1929 – 4 December 2023), known professionally as Queta Lavat, was a Mexican actress.
+She was the sister of actor Jorge Lavat and voice actor José Lavat, and mother of Mexican sports anchor Pablo Carrillo.
+She was best known for her roles in Las tandas del principal, Cruz de amor and Clase 406.
+At the time of her death, she was one of the last surviving stars from the Golden Age of Mexican Cinema.

 Early life

-She was born in Mexico City, Queta has six brothers, two of whom were also well known actors, the late Jorge Lavat and José Lavat.
+Enriqueta Margarita Lavat Bayona was born in Mexico City on 23 February 1929.
+She had six brothers, two of whom were also well known actors, the late Jorge Lavat and José Lavat.
 Queta's family lived in Colonia Roma de Ciudad de México then later moved to Colonia San Rafael.
 When she was a young girl, her cousin María Elena Marqués encouraged her to study dance at La Academia Shirley, she later won a talent competition.

 Career

-Lavat has many good memories of Jorge Negrete, having made five movies together: Dos tipos de cuidado, Un gallo en corral ajeno, Camino a Sacramento, Tal para cual and Me he de comer esa tuna.
+Lavat had many good memories of Jorge Negrete, having made five movies together: Dos tipos de cuidado, Un gallo en corral ajeno, Camino a Sacramento, Tal para cual and Me he de comer esa tuna.
 Lavat said: "For me it was wonderful to work with those stars, Pedro (Infante) and Jorge.
 Mr. Negrete, whom I called don Jorge, invited us to have coffee and sweet bread, entertained with conversations of the most at ease.
 I liked Jorge very well.
 My only vice has been to always knit and I knitted in my spare time, so Negrete told me: 'You are my little spider, because I have never seen a woman of your age knitting, that is the habit of grandmothers".

-She also worked with other famous actors such as Pedro Infante and Irma Dorantes, who continues to be one of her closest friends.
+Lavat also worked with other famous actors such as Pedro Infante and Irma Dorantes, who was long one of her closest friends.
 The three appeared together in films like Dos tipos de cuidado and Menores de edad.

 Lavat's cousin María Elena Marqués was an integral part of her life, it was because of Marqués that she met her husband of 43 years and the father of her four sons.
 Armando Carrillo.
 Lavat said "Filming in Acapulco, she told me: I'm going to introduce you to a single, decent, hard working and handsome man.
 And she was right.
 We met and things went well.
 Eight years of dating and 43 years of marriage".

-Queta appeared in several episodes of the last season of La Tremenda Corte, junto a Leopoldo Fernández (Tres Patines).
+Lavat appeared in several episodes of the last season of La Tremenda Corte, junto a Leopoldo Fernández (Tres Patines).
 In all, her career was composed of 160 films and 38 TV series.